keyasha99/azure-network-protocols/README.md

 <img src="https://i.imgur.com/UZkRRvc.png" height="80%" width="80%" alt="Network Security Group"/>
 </p>
 <p>
-It will take awhile again for the change to be implemented.
+The change will again take some time to implement.
 You will see replies from the Linux server again.
 </p>
 <br />